-Grade 6 students in middle schools were also given the opportunity to join in-person instruction starting on March 15.
-However, only 183 sixth graders in traditional middle schools signed up to return on that day.
-In our conversations with parents they indicated that sending their 6th grade student to school in a self-contained model did not bring as many benefits as they originally thought.
-We must remember that, while in the purple tier, these students could not rotate and take in-person classes with their teachers, since we had to maintain stable, self-contained cohorts.
-Those students returning were assigned to one of their current teachers for in-person instruction, and they had to remain in the same classroom for the entire instructional day.
-From the classroom, students would connect virtually with their other classes (using their computers/iPads and a headset), while monitored by the teacher.
-Although we understand this was not an ideal model, it was the only way that we could bring our secondary students back while in the purple tier.
+Grade 6 students in traditional middle schools were also given the opportunity to join in-person instruction starting on March 15.
+However, the recruitment process became quite challenging, and only 183 sixth graders signed up to return on that day.
+In our conversations with parents, they indicated that sending their 6th grade student to school in a self-contained model did not bring as many benefits as they originally thought.
+We must remember that, while in the purple tier, these students could not rotate and take in-person classes with all of their teachers, since we had to maintain stable, self-contained cohorts.
+The returning students were assigned to one of their current teachers for in-person instruction, and they had to remain in the same classroom for the entire instructional day.
+From their classroom, students would connect virtually with their other classes (using their computers/iPads and a headset), while monitored by the teacher.
+When reaching out to students, many of them expressed that they would consider coming back to school if they had the opportunity to rotate and take classes with their teachers and their peers, but they did not like the idea of spending the entire day in the same location.

+They found it challenging and not very beneficial.
+Although we understand this was not an ideal model, it was the only way that we could start bringing some of our secondary students back while in the purple tier.

-Once Los Angeles County moved to the red tier during the second half of March 2021, we started planning for the reopening of our secondary schools.
-Middle schools have been opened since on March 30th (grades 6/7) and March 31 (grade 8).
-We currently have a total of 429 students who are attending in-person instruction (as of May 5h) for a total of 21% of the middle school population.
-High school students returned on April 20th (grades 9/10) and April 21st (grades 11/12).
-We currently have a total of 355 students attending in-person instruction.
-At the middle school and high school levels, we have continued to implement block schedules in order to minimize transitions during the day (8:00-2:45).
+Once Los Angeles County moved to the red tier during the second half of March 2021, we started planning for the reopening of all of our secondary schools (grades 7th-12th).
+Middle schools opened on March 30th (grade 7th) and March 31st (grade 8th).
+We had a total of 429 students who were attending in-person instruction (as of May 5h) for a total of 21% of the middle school population.
+High school students returned on April 20th (grades 9th and 10th) and April 21st (grades 11th and 12th).
+We had a total of 355 students attending in-person instruction as of the beginning of May.
+At the middle school and high school levels, we continued to implement block schedules in order to minimize transitions during the day (8:00-2:45).
 The plan was originally designed so that students would attend in-person classes on two consecutive days each week (e.g. Group A would come to school on Tuesday/Wednesday and Group B on Thursday/Friday), and they would remain at home the other three days, where they would attend classes virtually following the aforementioned "concurrent classroom" model.
 On Monday, students would only participate in distance learning, unless they were students with acute needs, in which case they had the opportunity to attend in-person instruction, too.